SystemFw/Unison-Forall-2024/klogs.md

 - &shy;<!-- .element: class="fragment" -->Spawn a fixed number of workers.
 - &shy;<!-- .element: class="fragment" -->Write changed keys into a fixed number of shards.
 - &shy;<!-- .element: class="fragment" -->Map each worker to a shard.
-- &shy;<!-- .element: class="fragment" -->Workers host and invoke pipelines stages
+- &shy;<!-- .element: class="fragment" -->Workers host and invoke pipelines stages.
 - &shy;<!-- .element: class="fragment" -->One poll per worker.
 - &shy;<!-- .element: class="fragment" -->A pipeline stage only runs if it has work to do.